openstack/bifrost/doc/source/user/architecture.rst

 ~~~~~~~~~~~~~

 journald
     is used for logging from most services.
-For example, to get Inspector logs:
+For example, to get Ironic logs:

     .. code-block:: console

-        $ sudo journalctl -u ironic-inspector
+        $ sudo journalctl -u ironic

 ``/var/log/ironic/deploy``
     contains tarballs with ramdisk logs from deployment or cleaning.
 The file